model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

   require users to explicitly defer such checks to use sites.
 The latter case requires dedicated support because the potential UB must be reflected in the havoc.
+- **`modifies` clauses over patterns.** Modifies clauses mention values bound in the function header and as a user I would expect that if I use a pattern in the function header then I can use the names bound in that pattern as lvalues in the `modifies` clause.
+However `modifies` clauses are implemented as `assigns` clauses in CBMC which does not have a notion of function header patterns.
+Thus it is necessary to project any `modifies` ranges deeper by the fields used in the matched pattern.

 <!--
 - Is there any part of the design that you expect to resolve through the RFC process?